-Google Ads is a great way to reach the people who are looking for your products or services.
-But if you’re not careful, your bids will quickly escalate, and you’ll find yourself paying more than you bargained for.
+Google Ads is a great way to reach people looking for your products or services.
+But if you’re not careful, your bids will quickly escalate, and you’ll pay more than you bargained for.

-Luckily, there are a few things that you can do to lower your cost per click (CPC).
-This helps to keep costs under control and make sure that your ads don’t get bumped off the first page of results because of high bidding costs.
+Luckily, there are a few things you can do to lower your cost per click (CPC).
+This helps keep costs under control and ensures that your ads don’t get bumped off the first page of results because of high bidding costs.

-The first thing you need to consider is how much money you want to spend on your ads.
+First, you need to consider how much money you want to spend on your ads.
 You should have a budget that’s at least equal to the average CPC of the terms you are going for so that Google doesn’t underbid and you lose out on clicks.
-But if you’re a new advertiser, start with a little less than that—you can always adjust it as necessary.
+But if you’re a new advertiser, start with less than that—you can constantly adjust it as necessary.

-Once you know how much you’re willing to spend each day or week, set up daily or weekly budgets accordingly.
-Google Ads will be able to give you an estimate of how much activity you can expect based on your budget and your chosen keywords.
+Once you know how much you will spend each day or week, set up daily or weekly budgets accordingly.
+Google Ads will be able to estimate how much activity you can expect based on your budget and your chosen keywords.
 This will give you a baseline until you have firm data and get you started on the right path to lower your CPC.

 Adjust your bids to take advantage of premium positions

 To lower your CPC, one of the first things you should do is take advantage of the auction.
-The ad auction allows you to bid on keywords based on your own terms rather than Google’s.
-This means you can bid higher on more keywords that you know are more likely to convert, and lower on keywords that are less likely to convert but still provide traffic.
+The ad auction allows you to bid on keywords based on your terms rather than Google’s.
+This means you can bid higher on more keywords you know are more likely to convert and lower on those that are less likely to convert but still provide traffic.

 Google Ads bidding